 · The collection of Yin-ch’uen-shan, Lin-i County, Shantung: 4,942 bamboo slips in Han tombs from circa 1100-1200 CE, including the original manuscript of Sun Pin’s Ping-Fa, The Art of War. http://www.tandfonline.com/doi/book/10.1081/E-ELIS3

 Please excuse me for not using the approved Pinyin Chinese-English transliteration script.
-I have grown too old and slow to learn another foreign alphabet and exotic spelling system (there seems to be a new, gobbledygook one for every foreign language transcribed into English―with little justification beyond the prickly national pride of the linguists involved).
-I have a hard enough time dealing with common English, much less HTML, much less some indecipherable ᾂлfᾇβἓt dreamt up by frustrated foreign nationalists…thank you very much.
+I am too old and slow to learn another foreign alphabet and exotic spelling system.
+There seems to be a new, gobbledygook one for every foreign language transcribed into English ― with little justification beyond the prickly national pride of the linguists involved.
+In this case, the fanatical nationalist in question was the late Zhou Youguang (which, spelled phonetically in English, would sound like How Yookwung).
+Called “encyclopedia How” because he had translated the Britannica into Mandarin, his full and difficult life appears to have been that of a brilliant good guy.
+Why didn’t he make his Pinyin invitingly phonetic instead of off-putting to average English language readers?
+If Victorian era transliterations of Chinese were inaccurately racist, then make modern ones more accurate, not just less clear in the opposite direction.
+I have a hard enough time dealing with common English, much less HTML, much less some indecipherable ᾂлfᾇβἓt dreamt up and tolerated just to satisfy frustrated nationalists … thank you very much.

 The feudal Chou oversaw the first Golden Age of China when they carefully balanced mundane coercion against the newfound payoffs of civilization.
 Their proto-peace technology lasted from 1122 BCE until 771 BCE.
-It was during this period of peace, and the following ages of trouble, that the Confucian canon, the Five Classics, was written.
+It was during this period of peace and the following ages of trouble that the Five Classics of the Confucian canon were written.
 They include the I Ching (Book of Changes), the Shu Ching (Book of History), the Shih Ching (Book of Odes), the Li Chi (Book of Rites), and the Ch’un Ch’u (Spring and Autumn Annals).
 The last ruler of Western Chou died in battle.
-Northern invaders profited from internal discord to sack his capital, Hao.
+Northern invaders took advantage of this internal discord to sack his capital, Hao.
 The Eastern Chou never took up the slack from their capital at Loyang.

 China endured vicious assaults through the Spring and Autumn period (770-464 BCE) and the Warring States period (463-222 BCE).
 Wu forces under General Sun Tzu, author of yet another Art of War, destroyed the Ying capital, Ch’u (modern Jiang-ling, Hubei) in 506 BCE.
 The Four Books comprise the Lun Yü (the Analects of Confucius), the Meng Tsu (the Book of Mencius), the Ta Hsüeh (a treatise on practical wisdom) and the Chung Yung (the Doctrine of the Mean).
 These nine works would form the bedrock of Chinese thought for the next three thousand years.
 What equivalent or superior works perished?